Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Finite Orbits in Characteristic Zero

 \section{Finite Orbits in Characteristic Zero}

 Depending on the choice of parameters $A,$ $B,$ $C$, and $D$, there may be small orbits which arise in any field, or at least any field containing the roots of certain polynomials.
 These come in four infinite families, together with 45 exceptional orbits, classified by Lisovyy and Tykhyy in \cite{LT}.
 The simplest such family is a point fixed by each of $V_1, V_2,$ and $V_3$.
-Unlike for other orbits in this family, we record the precise conditions in a Proposition, both because they are slightly more complicated and because it will be necessary to reference them later in Section \ref{GeneralizedClusterAlgsSection}: \begin{proposition}[\cite{LT}, Lemma 39 part 1] The point $(x, y, z)$ lies on $S_{A, B, C, D}$ and is fixed by each of $V_1,$ $V_2,$ and $V_3$ if and only if the parameters are given by:
+Unlike the other infinite families, we record the precise conditions in a proposition, both because they are slightly more complicated and because it will be necessary to reference them later in Section \ref{GeneralizedClusterAlgsSection}: \begin{proposition}[\cite{LT}, Lemma 39 part 1] The point $(x, y, z)$ lies on $\mathcal{S}_{A, B, C, D}$ and is fixed by each of $V_1,$ $V_2,$ and $V_3$ if and only if the parameters are given by:

 \end{proposition} The orbits arising from the above will be known as \textit{Type I orbits}, following the terminology of \cite{LT}.
 Similarly, there may also be orbits of size $2, 3,$ or $4$, described in the other parts of \cite{LT}, Lemma 39: